Jodiechou/senseEmbeddings/README.md

 $ wget http://lcl.uniroma1.it/wsdeval/data/WSD_Evaluation_Framework.zip
 $ unzip WSD_Evaluation_Framework.zip
 ```
-## Obtain contextualised embeddings using BERT
+## Obtain contextualised and word embeddings
 ### Loading BERT
 If ```~/.local/bin``` is not on your path, then do this in your .profile or something that gets loaded by your shell:
 ```